 Group related information into logical sets and use a logical order from the user's perspective.
 The flow from one set of questions to the next, will then better resemble a conversation and make more sense to the user.

 Keep it simple and down to a bare minimum of fields.
 Use the ability to show/hide parts of a form depending on the answer to a question.

 Consider all input fields carefully so they are all mandatory.
 But if you do need an optional input, add the word “optional” (or "valfritt") for non-required fields.

-About Error handling
+Pattern: Error handling

 Use the space wisely:

 Make sure users can focus on and edit every field using only the keyboard.